EMRD95/asciidle-win/README.md

 Asciidle for windows in C++.
 This small program lets you display ASCII art in your terminal (cmd or powershell) with some configurations available.

-You can just download `asciidle-win.zip` from the [release](https://github.com/EMRD95/asciidle-win/releases/tag/asciidle), configure as wanted and you're done.
+You can just download `Asciidle` from the [release](https://github.com/EMRD95/asciidle-win/releases/tag/asciidle), it's preconfigured and works directly.
+You can still configure it as wanted from the configuration panel.

 ## To compile the C++ program: